Activating Studio One

-My DAW (Digital Audio Workstation) or recording software of choice, is Presonus' Studio One Pro.
+My DAW (Digital Audio Workstation) or recording software of choice is Presonus Studio One 2 Professional.
 So all of my examples will be with that software.
-Many of the videos here can be viewed as Tutorials demonstrating the features of Studio One and several pieces of Presonus hardware but the overall techniques can be applied to almost any DAW.
+Many of the videos here can be viewed as Tutorials, demonstrating the features of Studio One 2 and several pieces of Presonus hardware but the overall techniques can be applied to almost any DAW.

-I don't work, represent or sell for Presonus, but their software and hardware are what I use for my studio business as well as my hobby based projects.
+I use mostly Presonus software and hardware for my studio business as well as my hobby based projects.
 Email me - firstname.lastname@example.org